chiku-samugari/papply/README.markdown

 ## Function EXTEND-SHARP-QUOTE

 It enables an extension of #' reader macro.
 The built-in #' reader macro does not allow us to write a function name after the left parenthesis following to #'.
-The only thing we can write at that position is the symbol LAMBDA.
+The only thing we can write at that position is the symbol LAMBDA and SETF.
 The extension activated by this function allows us to write arbitrary function by converting such form into P macro call form.

     #'(list 1 _ 3)
     ; => (P LIST 1 _ 3)

-This extension never harms the behavior of built-in #' reader macro because it does not convert the LAMBDA expression into P macro call form.
+This extension never harms the behavior of built-in #' reader macro because it does not convert the LAMBDA forms and SETF forms into P macro call form.
 It just utilizes the unused room of the reader macro.

 About the detail of P macro, see the section for P macro.